Wanda Jackson: 1956–1960: Rock and roll years

 In 1956, Decca Records released Jackson from her contract.
 With Hank Thompson's help, she secured a new contract with Capitol Records the same year.
 At her first Capitol recording session, Jackson cut two country songs and one rock and roll selection.
 One song, "I Gotta Know", incorporated elements of both country and rock.
 According to Jackson, the song's mixture of rock allowed her to get acquainted with the genre.
-Released as a single in 1956, "I Gotta Know" became Jackson's second commercially successful release, peaking at number 15 on the Billboard country and western sides chart.
+Released as a single in 1956, "I Gotta Know" became Jackson's second commercially successful release, peaking at number 15 on the US country chart.
 Jackson continued recording rock and roll music under her Capitol contract and was given full permission to do so by producer Ken Nelson.
 Jackson also composed several of her Capitol recordings, including "Baby Loves Him", "Cool Love" and "Mean Mean Man".
 She continued recording country music as well, often putting each style on either side of a single release.

 Writers and critics have remarked positively about Jackson's recordings from the 1950s and noted their take on women's sexuality.
 Mary A. Bufwack and Robert K. Oermann described songs like "Baby Loves Him" as "rockabilly classics".
 In addition, they commented that Jackson's rock records were "sexually aggressive" and demonstrated "almost frightening savagery".
 Bruce Eder added that Jackson's material was at times "astonishingly raucous and even raunchy".
 Meanwhile, Kurt Wolff found that Jackson's rock material was also mixed with traditional country elements, which added to her musical individuality: "Jackson mixed straight country material and hot-to-the-core rockabilly numbers almost right from the beginning...Songs like 'Fujiyama Mama' and 'Mean Mean Man' were hard and fast, giving her plenty of reason to shimmy around in her glamorous fringe dresses".

 In 1957, Jackson began working under a new booking agent, who arranged several tours in 1957 and 1958.
 Fellow performers included Johnny Cash, Jerry Lee Lewis, and Carl Perkins.
 With her new management, Jackson was making more money, sometimes as much as $500 per gig.
 Meanwhile, her follow-up singles proved unsuccessful in the United States.
 According to Jackson, Capitol was unsure how to market her.
 "Capitol was still trying to figure out what to do with me, but they maintained faith that I could have strong potential in the teen market," she recalled in 2017.
 To promote her material, the label chose to release Jackson's eponymous debut album in 1958.
 The record mixed both rock and country selections.
 Included were her covers of the rock songs "Money Honey" and "Long Tall Sally".
 Also included were the country songs "Heartbreak Ahead" and "Making Believe".
 Produced by Ken Nelson, it was released on Capitol in July 1958 with six tracks on either side of the record.